Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: SOC, SOH, and OCV

 where $Q_0$ is the maximum capacity of a new cell.

 It is worth mentioning that a cell's capacity varies at different C rates.
-For the rigor of the definition, all the "capacity" above refers to the charge capacity (calculated by Coulomb counting) when the C rate is 0.1 C.
+For consistency, all the ``capacity'' values above refer to the charge capacity (calculated by Coulomb counting) when the C rate is 0.1 C.